relativitydev/relativity-import-samples/README.md

 # Samples

 ## Samples types and structure
-There are three types of sample application that presents the using of import service API features.
+There are three types of sample application that demonstrate the use of Import Service API features.
-- .Net7ConsoleClient: C# console application  (targets .NET 7)
+- .Net7ConsoleClient - .NET console application  (.NET 7, C#).
-- .KeplerClientConsole: C# console application (targets .NET 4.6.2 and using Kepler client)
+- KeplerClientConsole - .NET console application (.NET Framework 4.6.2, Kepler client, C#).
-- Rest Samples: sets of powershell scripts
+- REST client -  Powershell scripts.

-Sample structure
+Examples structure:
-- Each sample import flow is presented in separate file (e.g. [Sample04_AddDataSourceToRunningJob.cs](https://github.com/relativitydev/relativity-import-samples/blob/main/Samples/.Net7ClientConsole/SampleCollection/Sample04_AddDataSourceToRunningJob.cs).
+- Each code example for particular import flow is contained in separate file (e.g. [Sample04_AddDataSourceToRunningJob.cs](https://github.com/relativitydev/relativity-import-samples/blob/main/Samples/.Net7ClientConsole/SampleCollection/Sample04_AddDataSourceToRunningJob.cs)).
-- Each code file/class with sample flow is numbered
+- Each sample is numbered.
+Number of sample is included in file and class name.
-- All samples for each application are consistent. e.g. Sample 08 presenting the same import flow  in Net7ConsoleClient, KeplerClientConsole and powerhsell script.
+- The individual samples for each application are consistent.
+For instance Sample_08 in Net7ConsoleClient presents the same import flow as in KeplerClientConsole and in PS scripts.
-- Sample code contains comments related to invoking endpoints
+- Sample code contains accurate comments describing the flow.
-- Sample code contains expected result for each presenting import flow.
+- Expected console result of demonstrated sample flow is included at the end of the file.
-- Samples code contains also sets of data (natives, images, loadfiles)
+- Repository with samples contains also structured data set used in all examples - load files, opticon files, folders structure with native files, images, text files.

 List of samples:
 | Sample name | .Net with Kepler| .NET | PowerShell |